jdel12/eck-kittyhawk/tiered/README.md

 ## Tiered Storage Cluster

 Like the search cluster, this is taken from the quickstart cluster but focused around showing how a cluster with multiple instance types and persistent storage more suited to time series or observability use cases.
-There are now multiple `nodeSet`s for Hot, Cold, and dedicated Frozen nodes, each with its own values and definition.
+There are now multiple `nodeSet`s for Hot, Cold, and dedicated Ingest nodes, each with its own values and definition.
 Fleet was not included but see below for a couple simple steps to uncomment the components back into the cluster.

 To just deploy the base files, you can run a straightforward command like below.